avengers-p7/Avengers_P7_Documents/Application_CI/Design/04- Python CI Checks/Dependency scanning(Python CI Checks).md

 * The scanning process is typically automated and integrated into the development workflow, often as part of continuous integration or continuous delivery (CI/CD) pipelines.
 It serves as a crucial post-build process examines the project's dependencies to identify any known vulnerabilities, outdated versions, or security issues.

 * For more detail click [**here**](https://github.com/avengers-p7/Documentation/blob/main/Application_CI/Design/03-%20Java%20CI%20checks/Dependency%20Scanning/%20README.md)
 ***
+## OWASP (Open Web Application Security Project) Dependency-Check
+OWASP is an open-source tool widely utilized for identifying known vulnerabilities in project dependencies.
+This tool automatically analyzes dependencies and checks them against a comprehensive database of security vulnerabilities, including the National Vulnerability Database (NVD).
+It supports various programming languages and build tools, making it a versatile choice for enhancing the security of software projects.
+***
 ## Contact Information